Christian Monzon

 Christian Monzon is an American film and television actor and model.

-Career
+First signing with NEXT then Bleu Models, Monzon appeared in advertising campaigns for Abercrombie & Fitch, Perry Ellis, Sean John, Phat Farm, Versace, H&M, Banana Republic, and GAP.
+In 2001, he became an underwear model for Dolce and Gabbana and featured in a fragrance campaign and two short films.
+Monzon then pursued an acting career, appear in the films If I Had Known I Was a Genius, Kill Speed, and XXX: State of the Union and guest starred on the TV shows CSI: Miami, CSI: NY, Crossing Jordan, Entourage, Law and Order SVU, and Dollhouse.

-Modeling
+Modeling career

-Christian appeared at IMTA (International Modeling and Talent Association) in New York in the summer of 1997.
+Monzon appeared at IMTA (International Modeling and Talent Association) in New York in the summer of 1997.
 There he attracted several modeling agencies worldwide, including NEXT Model Management in Los Angeles, New York, Miami, and Paris.
 He left NEXT after two years and signed with Bleu Models where he has been for the last eleven years.